mmbdtp/mmbdtp.github.io/modules/sequence-analysis/_posts/2000-01-03-download-data.md

 * [https://darlinglab.org/mauve/user-guide/viewer.html](https://darlinglab.org/mauve/user-guide/viewer.html)
 * [https://www.sanger.ac.uk/tool/artemis/](https://www.sanger.ac.uk/tool/artemis/)

 _The information above will help you with all of these tasks, read it carefully.
-Check with the instructor if you are unsure_
+Check with the instructor if you are unsure._